meertensinstituut/EPICify/README.md

 update handle: <path to config> upd <prefix/suffix> <uri>
 delete handle: <path to config> del <prefix/suffix>
                NOTE: there might be a nodelete policy active!

+If no explicit path to config is given th following locations are tried:
+- epicfy.xml in the current working directory
+- .epicfy.xml in the user's home directory
 ```

 ## Huygens handle server